Italian bonds firm as Letta government seen surviving

 By Marius Zaharia

-LONDON Oct 2 (Reuters) - Italian bonds firmed on Wednesday on expectations Prime Minister Enrico Letta will survive a possible confidence vote after senior centre-right figures showed support for his coalition.
+LONDON Oct 2 (Reuters) - Italian bonds firmed on Wednesday on expectations Prime Minister Enrico Letta will survive a confidence vote with the support of dissidents from Silvio Berlusconi's centre-right party.

 Italian debt outperformed other euro zone bonds, which were broadly steady before a European Central Bank meeting later in the day.
-The first U.S. government shutdown in 17 years was still having little impact as many in markets viewed it as only temporary.
+The first U.S. government shutdown in 17 years was having little impact on the region's debt markets as many investors view it as only temporary.

-Tension rose in Italy after five ministers from former premier Silvio Berlusconi's party resigned at the weekend.
-The media tycoon's allies have threatened to bring down the government down if he is evicted from parliament following a tax fraud conviction.
+The confidence vote in Italy was called after five ministers from Berlusconi's party resigned at the weekend.
+The media tycoon and former prime minister's allies have threatened to bring the government down if he is evicted from parliament following a tax fraud conviction.

-But divisions within Berlusconi's People of Freedom party widened sharply this week, easing concern Italy could face a fresh round of potentially inconclusive elections.
+But divisions within his camp widened sharply this week, easing market concern that Italy could face a fresh round of potentially inconclusive elections.

 While the ECB is not expected to make any changes in its monetary policy, investors will be looking for any new hints on whether it could offer new long-term unlimited loans to banks (LTROs) to keep liquidity ample and short-term rates low.